meltano/meltano/docs/src/_getting-started/meltano-at-a-glance.md

 1. **Extracting data** from data sources & loading them into targets.
 2. **Transforming data** inside a database.
 3. **Orchestrating** the extract/load/transform process.
-4. Adding **additional steps** to the process like testing the data inside transformations, using great expectations, running analyses inside Jupyter notebooks, etc.
+4. Adding **additional steps** to the process like testing the data inside transformations with dbt tests, using Great Expectations, running analyses inside Jupyter notebooks, visualizing data with Superset etc.

 Meltano allows you to do any combination of these steps inside your Meltano project, controlled by the Meltano CLI and supplemented with the Meltano UI.